 Course Loads: All Lyon College-funded scholardships (financial aid) require a minimum course load of at least 12 hours per semesters (as recorded on the official census day each semester, which is generally the 11th day of class each semester).
 However, the majority of State of Arkansas scholarship programs require a course load of at least 15 hours per semester (as recorded on the official census day each semester).
 Incomplete courses will not count in meeting credit hour requirements until the student successfully completes them.
 It is the student's responsibility to notify the financial aid office when she/he has successfully completed an incomplete course.
 Students who repeat a course may count the course only once toward credit hour requirements.
 Pass/fail courses, remedial courses, and optional credit/no credit courses for which a student receives a grade count towards credit hour requirements.
-Recipients of Lyon institutional aid may attempt up to a total of 136 credit hours, but will have to pay overload charges (which no institutional aid award will cover) if they attempt more than 17 credit hours in any academic semester.
 It is the student's responsibility to know all of his/her scholarship maintenance requirements and the student should verify that he/she is enrolled in the necessary course load to maintain all aid.
 Students wishing to reduce course loads after enrollment should contact the Office of Financial Aid to ensure that their aid will not be affected.